 Originally a sleepy Andalusian fishing village with beautiful white washed houses, Benalmadena has developed into a lively and animated town which retains its old charm and character.

-The millenarian history of Andalusia has produced an inmense artistic legacy.
-The Alhambra in Granada, the Mosque in Cordoba or the Giralda and the historic quarter of Seville are Humanity\’s monumental landmarks.
-However in the vast majority of its cities and towns we can find representations of the finest moments of the Andalusian artistic life throughout time.
+The millenarian history of Andalusia has produced an inmmense artistic legacy.
+The Alhambra in Granada, the Mosque in Cordoba or the Giralda and the historic quarter of Seville are Humanity’s monumental landmarks.
+However, in the vast majority of its cities and towns we can find representations of the finest moments of the Andalusian artistic life throughout time.

 Malaga is the smallest of the Andalusian provinces with approx. 600.000 inhabitants.
 It has a privileged place at the mouth of the Guadalmedina river, on the Mediterranean coast.